For anyone who thinks this site doesn’t apply to you…

 If you answered yes to two or more of the above, there’s a good chance this site pertains to you!

 How might this site pertain to you?
-Because most all of the above questions apply to hypothyroidism, whether via the autoimmune Hashimotos Disease, genetics, lithium use, a past head injury, or following surgery.
+Because most all of the above questions apply to hypothyroidism, whether via your genetics, or the autoimmune Hashimotos Disease, or lithium use, or a past head injury, or following surgery.
 And there are literally MILLIONS of individuals all across the globe who are hypothyroid and don’t know it.
 You could be one of those millions.
 Many of us have been!

 Why would you just now be finding this out?
-Part of the problem is that doctors use a completely inadequate labs test to diagnose you by, called the TSH, which stands for Thyroid Stimulating Hormone.
-For most folks, the TSH lab result will be “normal” for years before it reveals to your doctor that you’re already hypothyroid, and have been all those years.
-Another part of the problem is that doctors ignore clear signs of hypothyroid, and want to connect them to other conditions.
-And a final problem is just you or I. We hate to admit we have certain problems, or we hope they’ll go away.
-We’ve all been there!
+Part of the problem is that doctors use a completely inadequate lab test to diagnose you by, called the TSH, which stands for Thyroid Stimulating Hormone.
+And many patients have reported that the TSH lab result was “normal” for years before it revealed that they were hypothyroid…and had been all those years.

 What about other problems related to being hypothyroid?
-If you answered yes to either #10 – 12, you are probably in the early stages of adrenal fatigue.
+If you answered yes to either #10 – 12, you may have an adrenal problem.
 When a person is hypothyroid for awhile and no one has identified it, your adrenals work extra hard to keep you going.
-And in time, they first overreact (causing problems falling asleep) and they then start to become fatigued, preventing you from waking up refreshed.
+And in time, they first overreact (causing problems falling asleep) and they then start to produce less and less cortisol, preventing you from waking up refreshed.
 Chronic irritability is a common symptom of struggling adrenals.
 Other symptoms of struggling adrenals are feeling the need to drink coffee or caffeinated beverages, being bothered by bright lights more than normal, startling easily, wanting to avoid people, feeling less patient, paranoia, taking things way too personal, and etc.

 What’s the bottom line??
 This site may apply to YOU if you answered yes to a few of those questions!
-And if it does apply to you, this site will guide you to CORRECT diagnosis and CORRECT treatment which you can share with your doctor.
-You can avoid many of the problems millions of us have experienced by using this site to educate yourself, and then taking this empowering information to your doctor’s appointment!
+And if you want easier access to more information, you’ll want to consider buying a copy of the revised STTM book, as well.
+You can avoid many of the problems millions of us have experienced by using this site, and especially the book, to educate yourself, and then taking this empowering information to your doctor’s appointment!
 Need a better doctor?
 Here’s how to find one.

 I’m glad you visited STTM.